edgarfrancisco2022/SSS-Math_and_Computer_Science/README.md

 ### Standards Rules
 ##### 1. Web surfing and use of social media outside of spare time will result in failure to fullfil these standards.
 ##### 2. Once the curriculum and the materials have been established, spending time searching for alternatives will result in failure to fulfill these standards.
-##### 3. Once the curriculum and the materials have been established, adding new content will result in failure to fullfil these standards.
+##### 3. Once the curriculum and the materials have been established, adding new content to it will result in failure to fullfil these standards.
 ##### 4. Studying breaks are allowed at any given moment so long as they are not used to use social media, surf the web, or search for new content or content alternatives.
 ##### 5. All activities must be stopped before 9:00 PM, not doing so will result in failure to fullfil these standards.
 ##### 6. Procrastination will not be tolerated, taking breaks and getting distracted without sufficient reason will result in failure to fulfill these standards.